KeylaConde/task-track/README.md

 Simplify your daily routine and ensure you never miss an important task with TASK TRACK.

+## GETTING STARTED WITH CREATE REACT APP

+This project was bootstrapped with Create React App.

 ## PHOTOS

 ![Captura desde 2023-11-08 22-21-59](https://github.com/KeylaConde/task-track/assets/103471418/2995efe8-f867-4b8e-86ee-9384673f2729)